Skip to content

 One of the major concerns associated with this threat is the harvest now, decrypt later (HNDL) scenario.
 In this scenario, adversaries may capture and store encrypted internet traffic today with the intention of decrypting it later once quantum computers become widely available.
 This creates long-term confidentiality risks for sensitive data such as financial transactions, personal communications, intellectual property, and government records.

 To address this emerging risk, the industry is gradually integrating post-quantum cryptographic algorithms into existing protocols.
-Modern web browsers are experimenting with hybrid key exchange mechanisms that combine traditional cryptographic methods, such as elliptic-curve Diffie-Hellman, with quantum-resistant algorithms like ML-KEM.
-Hybrid approaches ensure backward compatibility while providing additional protection against potential quantum attacks.
+Modern web browsers now ship hybrid key exchange mechanisms that combine a traditional method, elliptic-curve Diffie-Hellman (X25519), with a quantum-resistant algorithm, ML-KEM.
+Hybrid approaches ensure backward compatibility while providing additional protection against potential quantum attacks: the connection stays safe as long as at least one of the two algorithms holds up.

 Enabling PQC Support in Web Browsers